Bowtie Launches Term Critical Illness - Early Stage & Multiple Cover

 | From -31.07% to -47.56%

-Typical critical illness products in the market generally provide an "advanced" payment of 20% of the sum assured as early critical illness benefit.
+Typical critical illness products in the market generally provide an 'advanced' payment of 20% of the sum assured as early critical illness benefit.
 If the insured person subsequently suffers from a severe critical illness, only the remaining 80% of the sum assured will be paid.
-However, Bowtie's "Term Critical Illness - Early Stage & Multiple Cover" provides an additional payment of 20% of the sum assured as coverage for early critical illness.
-If the insured person develops a severe critical illness after the waiting period for early critical illness benefit, 100%11 of the sum assured will be paid, therefore it will be providing a total coverage of 120% for the insured person.
+However, Bowtie's 'Term Critical Illness - Early Stage & Multiple Cover' provides an additional payment of 20% of the sum assured as coverage for early critical illness.
+If the insured person develops a severe critical illness after the waiting period for early critical illness benefit, 100% of the sum assured will be paid, therefore it will be providing a total coverage of 120% for the insured person.

 To learn more details, please visit: .